 Broker for data the right way.

-According to Lori Niles-Hofmann, who is the director of digital learning strategy at Scotiabank, knows firsthand gaining access to data from other departments.
+Lori Niles-Hofmann, a senior learning strategist with more than 20 years of L&D experience, knows firsthand gaining access to data from other departments.

 “Data is the new currency,” says Lori, who is responsible for nearly 90,000 learners.
 “Anyone who has it often does not want to share it.
 Likewise, while data can yield insights, without accompanying context, it can become the start of negative conjecture.”